moonman81/arduino-traffic-lights/CODE_COMPARISON.md

-# Code Versions - Which One Should You Use?
+# Code Version Guide

-This project has **multiple code versions** for different needs.
-Here's how to choose:
+## Purpose

+This project includes multiple code files, each serving different learning goals and skill levels.
+This guide helps you choose which file to use.

+**Quick answer for most students:** Use `traffic-light-level3-pedestrian-simple.ino` - it has all features and is designed for learning.

+**For detailed comparison**, see tables below.

 ---